"

 Minor Case

-When a minor infraction or misconduct occurs, such as disrupting College activities, Campus Security Services can directly issue a Warning, a Temporary Dismissal, or a Violation Notice to a student.
-Minor Cases are not directed to the Student Code of Conduct adjudication process and are handled directly by Campus Security Services or a College Official.
+When a minor infraction or misconduct occurs, such as disrupting College activities, Campus Security Services can directly issue a Warning, a Temporary Dismissal – if not issued by a College Official for the same matter-, or a Violation Notice to a student.
+Minor Cases are not directed to the Student Code adjudication process and are handled directly by Campus Security Services or a College Official.

 This structured approach ensures that minor misconduct cases are addressed promptly and fairly while promoting a respectful and constructive learning environment for all College community members.